grantcarthew/notes/Commands.md

 sudo dpkg -i $(curl -w "%{filename_effective}" -LO $(curl -s https://api.github.com/repos/bvaisvil/zenith/releases/latest | grep browser_download_url | cut -d '"' -f 4 | grep '64[.]deb$')) # Installs the latest package directly from a GitHub repo

 sudo dhclient -r -v <interface name> && sudo rm /var/lib/dhcp/dhclient.* ; sudo dhclient -v <interface name>  # Release DHCP IP Address and renew

+rsync -av --progress /path/to/source /path/to/destination  # Synchronize files/directories from a source to a destination rsync -avn /path/to/source /path/to/destination  # Perform a trial run with no changes made rsync -av --delete /path/to/source /path/to/destination  # Delete extraneous files from the destination directory rsync -av --exclude 'file_to_exclude' /path/to/source /path/to/destination  # Exclude files from being copied rsync -av --include 'file_to_include' --exclude '*' /path/to/source /path/to/destination  # Include files that were previously excluded rsync -avu /path/to/source /path/to/destination  # Skip files that are newer on the receiver rsync -avz /path/to/source /path/to/destination  # Compress file data during the transfer rsync -avz -e ssh user@remote_host:/path/to/source /path/to/destination  # Use SSH for the transfer rsync -avp /path/to/source /path/to/destination  # Preserve permissions rsync -avo /path/to/source /path/to/destination  # Preserve owner rsync -avg /path/to/source /path/to/destination  # Preserve group rsync -avc /path/to/source /path/to/destination  # Skip based on checksum, not mod-time & size

 ```

 ## Git